An African-American Fraternity Alliance is Changing Infant Health Outcomes

 “We perish by not knowing,” says Walker.
 “When we saw the disparities of African-American babies against white babies, when we learned about the simple steps that can change those numbers, we realized that what we had not known was endangering our children and the children throughout our communities.
 Realizing that we could do more to keep our babies safe will have a perpetual impact on our community.”

 The future potential of participating fraternities’ outreach is significant.
 For example, Kappa Alpha Psi has begun to extend their education efforts to their undergraduate chapters, recruiting a whole new set of safe sleep and breastfeeding allies.
 Moreover, they’ve partnered with the University of Arkansas at Pine Bluff’s Early Head Start-Child Care, which serves children across Southeast Arkansas.
-The fraternity is working to develop a safe sleep and breastfeeding information packet that can be shared at
+The fraternity is working to develop a safe sleep and breastfeeding information packet that can be shared at participating childcare centers.

 “Brothers United is one of our strongest partners,” confirms Erin Gildner, team lead on Safe Sleep CoIIN.
 “Their successes show just how effective a safe-sleep partnership with African-American fraternities can be.
 By spreading their work, we can reduce infant health disparities across the nation.”

 Looking for more ideas for improving safe sleep education and outreach?
 Check out NICHQ’s video quiz, How Safe Sleep Savvy Are You?, a tool for helping health professionals engage caregivers in conversations about safe sleep recommendations.